-Through the first full week of school, PK3, JK, and SK parents may drop off their child at their classroom.
+During the first two days of school, PK3, JK, and SK parents may drop off their child at their classroom.
 After this time, parents will need to use the regular drop off (car line or walking down to the sidewalk) in front of the school.
-Students in grades 1 - 4 should come through the car line or be dropped off by an adult on the sidewalk in front of the school each day, starting on the first day of school.
+Students in grades 1-4 should come through the car line or be dropped off by an adult on the sidewalk in front of the school each day, starting on the first day of school.